devmonster/syncret/readme.md

 # Syncret

-A PowerShell script that syncs your local secrets to a Azure Key Vault Secrets repo by comparing the values.
+A PowerShell script that syncs your local secrets to an Azure Key Vault Secrets repo by comparing the key/pair values.

 ## Features
 - Syncs your local secret to key vault
 - Checks each property values and prompts the for copy/update/delete
-- Password-protect your secrets so a single keyvault can be shared across different projects and teams
+- Password-encrypt your secrets so a single keyvault can be shared across different projects and teams

 ## Usage